 Outprocessing?
 If you are outprocessing due to retirement or ETS, you

-will need a draft copy of your DD Form 214
+will need to bring the draft copy of your DD Form 214 (also referred to as a "DD214 worksheet")

-to receive counseling and get your DA Form 669 Education Record.
+to receive counseling.
+We will provide your DA Form 669 Education Record.
 You

 Do you want to see a transcript of your military courses and the